Title: Section 350.1 - Definitions

 (j) “submission specifications” means specifications determined by the Department for submitting covered person data and claims data to the APD, such as the data fields, circumstances, format, time, and method of reporting.

-(k) “third-party health care payer” means an insurer, organization, or corporation licensed or certified pursuant to article thirty-two, forty-three, or forty-seven of the Insurance Law or article forty-four of the Public Health Law; or an entity, such as a pharmacy benefits manager, fiscal administrator, or administrative services provider that participates in the administration of a third-party health care payer system, including any health plan under 42 USC § 1320d.
+(k) “third-party health care payer” means an insurer, organization, or corporation licensed or certified pursuant to article 42, 43, or 47 of the Insurance Law or article 44 of the Public Health Law; or an entity, such as a pharmacy benefits manager, fiscal administrator, or administrative services provider that participates in the administration of a third-party health care payer system, including any health plan under 42 USC section 1320d.
 Unless permitted by federal law, the term does not include self-insured health plans regulated by the Employee Retirement Income Security Act of 1974, 29 USC Chapter 18, although such plans that operate in New York State may choose to participate as a third-party health care payer.

 VOLUME C (Title 10)